Dr. Nitzan Rimon-Zarfaty

 Seit 2025: Wissenschaftliche Mitarbeiterin, Institut für Ethik und Geschichte der Medizin der Universitätsmedizin Göttingen.
 Forschungsprojekt: "The Legacy of Nazi Medicine in Contemporary Mental Health Ethics.
 Comparing three decades of debates in Germany and Israel, 1990-2020" (PIs: Prof. Dr. Silke Schicktanz, Prof. Nadav Davidovitch, Dr. Rakefet Zalashik)

-2016-2019: Postdoktorandin und PI, Institut für Ethik und Geschichte der Medizin der Universitätsmedizin Göttingen.
-Forschungsprojekt: “Timing Fertility - A comparative analysis of the relationship between time constructions and 'social freezing' in Germany and Israel” (Betreuerin: Prof. Dr. Silke Schicktanz)
+2016–2019: Postdoktorandin und PI, Institut für Ethik und Geschichte der Medizin der Universitätsmedizin Göttingen.
+Forschungsprojekt: “Timing Fertility - A Comparative Analysis of Time Constructions and the Social Practice of Egg-Freezing in Germany and Israel“ (Betreuerin: Prof. Dr. Silke Schicktanz); Finanziert durch das Marie-Skłodowska-Curie Individual Fellowship (IF), das Horizon-2020 Forschungs und Innovationsprogramm der Europäischen Kommission [Grant Agreement No. 749889] sowie das Postdoctoral Fellowship der Minerva Stiftung gefördert.

 2014: Dissertation (Ph.D.), Abteilung für Soziologie und Anthropologie, Ben-Gurion University of the Negev.
 Titel: The influence of new medical technologies on per-ceptions of the “fetus” and “parenthood” among Israeli parents” (Betreuung: Prof. Aviad E. Raz und Prof. Yael Hashiloni Dolev)